First Opium War: Central China

-Yangtze river campaign
+Yangtze campaign

 With many Chinese ports now blockaded or under British occupation, Major General Gough sought to cripple the finances of the Qing Empire by striking up the Yangtze River.
-25 warships and 10,000 men were assembled at Ningpo and Zhapu in May for a planned advance into the Chinese interior.
-The expedition's advance ships sailed up the Yangtze and captured the emperor's tax barges, a devastating blow that slashed the revenue of the imperial court in Beijing to a fraction of what it had been.
+25 warships and 10,000 men were assembled at Ningbo and Zhapu in May for a planned advance into the Chinese interior.
+The expedition's advance ships sailed up the Yangtze, and captured the emperor's tax barges, a devastating blow that slashed the revenue of the imperial court in Beijing to a fraction of what it had been.

 On 14 June, the mouth of the Huangpu River was captured by the British fleet.
 On 16 June, the Battle of Woosung occurred, after which the British captured the towns of Wusong and Baoshan.
 The undefended outskirts of Shanghai were occupied by the British on 19 June.
-Following the battle, Shanghai was looted by retreating Qing banner-men, British soldiers, and local civilians.
-Qing Admiral Chen Huacheng was killed while defending a fort in Woosong.
+Following the battle, Shanghai was looted by retreating Qing bannermen, British soldiers, and local civilians.
+Qing admiral Chen Huacheng was killed while defending a fort in Woosong.

-The fall of Shanghai left the vital city of Nanjing (Known as Jiangning under the Qing) vulnerable.
-The Qing amassed an army of 56,000 Manchu Banner-men and Han Green Standards to defend Liangjiang Province, and strengthened their river defences on the Yangtze.
+The fall of Shanghai left the vital city of Nanjing vulnerable.
+The Qing amassed an army of 56,000 Manchu bannermen and Han Green Standards to defend Liangjiang Province, and strengthened their river defences on the Yangtze.
 However, British naval activity in Northern China led to resources and manpower being withdrawn to defend against a feared attack on Beijing.
 The Qing commander in Liangjiang Province released 16 British prisoners with the hope that a ceasefire could be reached, but poor communications led both the Qing and the British to reject any overtures at peace.
 In secret, the Daoguang Emperor considered signing a peace treaty with the British, but only in regards to the Yangtze River and not the war as a whole.
 Had it been signed, the British forces would have been paid to not enter the Yangtze River.